Express Plumbing Heating & Air Blog

 Cooking and Health

-The issue that some people have expressed is that the softened water is that minerals in your water give it a characteristic taste.
+The issue that some people have expressed is that softened water is that minerals in your water give it a characteristic taste.
 People say they enjoy the natural mineral waters for their flavor and potential health benefits.

 Hard water doesn’t negatively impact health and is in fact suggested for those with heart or circulatory problems or others with a low sodium diet.
 When hard water is softened, minerals are removed and sodium content is increased.
 Drinking water contributes a small amount toward total calcium and magnesium human diet.